Skip to main content

 Biosketch

 Dr. Carbonetti started working on pertussis with Dr. Rino Rappuoli at Sclavo Research Centre, Siena, Italy in 1989.
 In 1991 Dr. Carbonetti was hired to his current position as a faculty member in the Department of Microbiology and Immunology at the University of Maryland School of Medicine in Baltimore.
-His research is primarily on the basic biology of pertussis infection and disease in mouse models, with a focus on the role of pertussis toxin.
+His research is primarily on the basic biology of pertussis infection and disease in mouse models.

-Currently his group is investigating mechanisms by which Bordetella pertussis exacerbates pertussis infection and disease in adult and infant mouse models, through (i) upregulation of host factors, such as interferons, that contribute to pathogenesis and (ii) inhibition of host mechanisms of attenuating and resolving airway inflammation.
-This has led to two different therapeutic possibilities that his group is testing in preclinical models, utilizing drugs that are either already FDA approved for other diseases or in clinical trials for treatment of inflammatory conditions.
+Currently his group is investigating mechanisms of disease pathogenesis of Bordetella pertussis infection in adult and infant mouse models, including (i) upregulation of host factors, such as type I and III interferons, in adults that exacerbate lung inflammation, and (ii) deficiency in interferon upregulation in infants that renders them susceptible to lethal disseminating infection.
 Dr. Carbonetti had the honor of organizing and hosting the ninth International Bordetella Symposium in Baltimore in Sept-Oct, 2010.

 Dr. Carbonetti served as program director for the Molecular Microbiology and Immunology graduate program at the University of Maryland School of Medicine from 2005-2015.
-He serves on the editorial board for the journal Infection and Immunity and has served on numerous NIH study sections.
-He currently serves as one of the Basic Science Faculty representatives on the SOM Executive Committee.
+He has served on the editorial board for the journals Infection & Immunity and Pathogens & Disease and has served on numerous NIH study sections.

 Research/Clinical Keywords

-Bordetella, pertussis, respiratory infection, host response, lung inflammation, sphingosine-1-phosphate receptor signaling, pendrin, adult and neonatal mouse models, interferons, angiotensin
+Bordetella, pertussis, respiratory infection, host response, lung inflammation, sphingosine-1-phosphate receptor signaling, pendrin, adult and neonatal mouse models, interferons, IL-12

 Highlighted Publications